mbradle/data_download/README.md

 **docker run hello-world**

-Now you can pull the data downloader.
-Type:

-**docker pull webnucleo/data_download**

-Once installed, you can run the image.
+With docker correctly installed, you can run the image.
 First, choose the directory you will download the data to and find its absolute path.
 On a linux type system, you can change to an appropriate directory and type

 **pwd**